OutSystems/docs-howtos/src/infrastructure/redis-in-memory-sessions/cluster-add-nodes.md

 ## Step 4.
 Add the Replica processes to the Redis Cluster

-1. Take note of the information given by the following command for each node:
+1. Take note of the information given by the following command:

         ubuntu@[SERVER_4]:~$ redis-cli -p 7001 -a [ACCESSKEY] cluster nodes